kouyouelysian/myartgallery/README.md

 - myag_code/myag_pages.js
 - myag_code/myag_viewer.js

-If confused, refer to the bundled *index.html* for a reference; bear in mind that it imports some default styles, too.
+If confused, refer to the bundled *index.html* for a reference; bear in mind that it imports some other default styles, too.

 Now you connected all the bits and bobs that make MyAG run.
 It automatically detects targets (like `<div>`s) by class and renders items into them as HTML structures.
 In order to have MyAG render *artworks* into a container (`<div`>, `<section`>, `<content`>, ...) - set its class to `artworksWrapper`.
 If you want MyAG to render group buttons to a container, its classlist has to contain `groupsWrapper`.
 Obviously, you can add many classes to an element: the clas you're using in your own page's styling can be next to the class MyAG is targetting.